TakamichiOsumi/Synchronized-Thread-Library/README.md

 # Thread-Synchronization

-Based on pthead library, implement another thread library that enables user to enjoy below features:
+Based on pthead library, implement another thread utility library that enables user to enjoy below features:

 1. Pause and resume threads

 2. Thread pooling

+Note : Support the combination of those features is one of the TODOs.